logankeenan/api-definition/README.md

 #### Collections
 The API should disallow the `DELETE` method for collections -- if a client does wish to remove every item in the collection, they can make multiple `DELETE` requests.
 The appropriate status code for a `DELETE` issued against a collection is `405`.

+### Request Payload and Response Body Expectations
+It's important to be consistent in how data structures are sent to and received from the server.
+The consistency makes development and consumption of the API easier.
+Note, when referring to request payload we are referring to POST and PUT requests.

+#### Dates and Times
+Note: Date is a subset of time and any date can be represented as time.

+All time should follow the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard and be specified as [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) or an offset from UTC.
+All time should sent or received from the server in UTC because it is important for time to be consistent for clients and servers located anywhere in the world.
+It is the responsibility for the client to convert the time to however it may be useful, ex: date format or converted to a specific timezone.